chainguard-dev/edu/content/chainguard/chainguard-enforce/sboms/sboms-in-enforce/index.md

 Because they can show all the software running in a given cluster, SBOMs are often discussed in the context of software supply chain security.
 But their use goes beyond that of a security tool; after all, when properly implemented, SBOMs provide useful information about the software you're running.

-Say that you're concerned about running software nearing its end-of-life.
+Say that you're concerned about running software nearing its end of life.
 SBOMs contain information about software versions that you can use to monitor how close various software components are to the end of their lifecycle.
 For another example, say you're concerned about license compliance.
 Because SBOMs also store license information, you can also be sure that you're only running software that falls under certain licenses.

 Chainguard Enforce was designed to build off the value of SBOMs by harnessing the information they provide to better understand everything that's running in a given cluster.
 It comes with a number of useful features that help you make the most out of SBOMs in your cloud workloads, including the following.